erikgeiser/erikgeiser.github.io/source/_posts/nebula.md

 You have successfully executed getflag on a target account
 ```

-In this case, the command exectured by the cronjob is `getflag | nc 127.0.0.1 3333` which executes getflag and sends the output to port 3333 on the same host.
+In this case, the command exectuted by the cronjob is `getflag | nc 127.0.0.1 3333` which executes  `getflag` and sends the output to port 3333 on the same host.
 Before the cronjob is executed we make sure to start a listener on said port with `nc -l 3333` which receives the target string.
-In hinsight it would probably be easer to have the cronjob just dump the string in a file with read permissions.
+In hindsight it would probably be easer to have the cronjob just dump the string in a file with read permissions.

 However, in a realistic scenario it would be way better to get complete shell access so we try and aim for that using a similar technique to the previous challenges: We write a little program in C and let the cronjob which runs as `flag03` compile it and set the `setuid` bit: